This fresh and healthy mustard glazed salmon with arugula and oranges is a great family dinner for a busy weeknight.

-My goal for 2014 was to get the family eating more veggies.
+My goal for the new year was to get the family eating more veggies.
 I’ve been quietly working on this over the last few weeks with mixed success.
 I don’t want to point fingers or anything, but there is one very tall member of our family that has been the biggest challenge.

 This weekend we had a major breakthrough.
 Major.

 I was thumbing through my new copy of Everyday Food Light (highly recommended!) while Tim ate his breakfast.
 He happened to glance over and saw a picture of this arugula salad.